jellyfin/jellyfin.org/docs/general/server/media/_video-multipart.md

 - `-` (dash)
 - `_` (underscore)

-This does not work in conjunction with multiple versions or merging.
+This does not work with multiple versions or merging.